thomas-mauran/LinkedOut/docs/tad.md

 ## Mobile App

 We also developed a mobile app to interact with the platform.
 The app is in written in React Native with the Expo framework making it available for both Android and iOS.
-The app features few interesting things such as an english and french version, a dark mode and a light mode.
+The app features few interesting things such as an English and French version, a dark mode and a light mode.
 It is made of this main screens:

 ### Login and Register

-When the user opens the app for the first time, they are greeted with a keycloak login screen.
+When the user opens the app for the first time, they are greeted with a Keycloak login screen.
 If they don't have an account, they can click on the "Register" button to create a new account.
 After the user logs in, the app will store the token in the device's storage and use it to authenticate the user in the future.

 ### Job Offers

 Displays the job offers.
-The user can apply get more informations about the offer by clicking on it.
+The user can apply get more information about the offer by clicking on it.
 They can also apply to the job offer by clicking on the "Apply" button.
-By default the backend will send every job offers to the app if the user doesn't have any experience yet but if they do, the backend will send only the job offers that are recommended for the user using the recommendation service.
+By default, the backend will send every job offers to the app if the user doesn't have any experience yet but if they do, the backend will send only the job offers that are recommended for the user using the recommendation service.

 <div align="center">
   <img src="./assets/app/jobOffers.png" alt="Job Offers Page" width="300">